-If you have earned PSI but not as an employee, you may not be able to claim certain deductions in relation to that income - for example, rent, mortgage interest, rates or land tax for your home, or payments to your spouse (or other associate) for support work such as secretarial duties.
+If you have earned PSI but not as an employee, you may not be able to claim certain deductions in relation to earning that income - for example, rent, mortgage interest, rates or land tax for your home, or payments to your spouse (or other associate) for support work such as secretarial duties.
 This depends on whether:

-- you have a personal services business determination from the Commissioner stating that your PSI was from a personal services business for the whole of the period you earned PSI, or - you satisfy one of the four tests in part A on page 5-6.
+- you have a personal services business determination from the Commissioner stating that your PSI was from conducting a personal services business for the whole of the period you earned PSI, or - you satisfied one of the four tests in Part A on the next page.

-If you earned PSI as a sole trader, you need to read on and answer one or more of the questions in part A below to determine whether deductions in relation to your PSI are affected by these rules.
+If you earned PSI as a sole trader, you need to read on and answer one or more of the questions in Part A to determine whether deductions in relation to your PSI are affected by these rules.

-These rules do not affect your legal, contractual or workplace arrangements - you won't be treated as an employee as a result of the PSI measures.
+These rules do not affect your legal, contractual or workplace arrangements.
+You won't be treated as an employee as a result of the PSI measures.